shijugm/python-boilerplate/README.md

 # python-boilerplate
-A simple source code structure
+A simple python source code template.

+This can be run from the root with
+`python -m myproj `
+or
+`python -m myproj.app `
+or
+`python myproj/app.py`